BCASMART/foundation-ts/README.md

 * `TSData`: a really mutable buffer-like class
 * `TSDataCursor`: a subclass of TSData made for writing and reading things like numbers into or from a buffer
 * `TSRect` : a class managing rectangles with division, unions, inclusion and intersection methods
-* `TSUniqueError` / `TSError` / `TSHTTPError` : simple Error subclasses managing singleton errors, errors with info and errors with HTTP status
+* `TSUniqueError` / `TSError` : simple Error subclasses managing singleton errors, errors with info and errors with code or status
 * `TSRequest`: a generic class to be subclassed to easily write API client classes (internally using Axios)
 * `TSServer` : a simple HTTP(/S) class server working as a singleton, very easy to set up and work with for your tests without any other dependency
 * `TSQualifier` : a full object-oriented generic SQL-like qualifier constructor with strong typing you may want to use for 1) filter an array 2) subclassing to output specific SQL or ORM requests 3) use complex intersection / inclusion patterns